 Safe Spaces: Safe Places for Traumatized LGBTQ Youth (video)

-In response to community need, our CAC is forming a Victim Advocate Program which will kick off in 2014.
-We are currently seeking volunteers who wish to serve as Victim Advocates.
+In response to community need, our CAC is formed a Victim Advocate Program which began in 2014.
+We are always seeking volunteers who wish to serve as Victim Advocates.
 Volunteers who wish to be Victim Advocates will be asked to participate in extensive training in order to prepare them for this task.